 Interested in enrolling with Heavy Equipment Colleges of America?
-We are always happy to have new students and look forward to working with you when it comes to developing your skills in heavy equipment operations.
-The application process is the same across all of our campuses and is easy to complete.
+We are always happy to have new students and look forward to working with you when it comes to developing your skills in heavy equipment and crane operations.
+The application process is the same across all of our locations and is easy to complete.
 Let’s take a look at how you can gain admittance to our training programs.

 With those requirements in mind, let’s take a look at the application process.
 We promise it is a fairly straightforward one.

 Submit a completed Enrollment Application to enroll for classes and provide proof of your identity.
 This can be done by supplying any of the following: